Best AM5 motherboards in 2025 – our top picks tried and tested

 The MSI B650 Project Zero is geared more toward budget gamers who just want a stable platform on which to build a PC.
 The features are minimal but more than enough to facilitate a good experience both building and using your PC.
 It doesn’t have the thermal or short armor that some other motherboards have on this list, but that makes it lighter and much easier to maneuver whilst building.

-This motherboard has a trick that makes it a little more complex to build with, it’s wireless.
+This motherboard has a trick that makes it a little more complex to build with: it’s wireless.
 Not wireless in the sense that it has no wires, but very few are on show.
-All of the important connectors are at the rear of the motherboard, meaning you can’t see them.
+All of the critical connectors are at the rear of the motherboard, meaning you can’t see them.
 If you care about clean aesthetics on a budget, this motherboard is a must.

 How to choose the best AM5 motherboard